 \subsubsection{Experiment 1.
 Grating detection Experiment}

-To obtain a quantitative measurement, this experiment did not fully adhere to the traditional design of tactile grating acuity tests.
-In this experiment, rather than judging the orientation of the grating, participants were required to discern the width of the grating.
-The design of this experiment was informed not only by the `grating acuity test' used in the field of tactile perception but also by the `grating acuity test' employed in the field of visual perception~\cite{Peli, VCKelly}.
+To obtain a quantitative measurement, this experiment did not fully adhere to the traditional design of tactile grating acuity tests (GATs).
+In this experiment, the participants were required to discern the grating width rather than judging the grating orientation.
+The design of this experiment was informed by the GAT used in the field of tactile perception~\cite{Peli, VCKelly}.

-In this experiment, participants were asked to make twenty judgments.
-For each trial, an image was displayed in a designated area of the phone screen, but it was masked to prevent the participants from visually observing the content, as shown in Fig.~\ref{exp1_3}(c).
+The participants were asked to make 20 judgments.
+In each trial, an image was presented in a designated area of the smartphone screen but was obscured by an irrelevant, low-contrast image to prevent visual observation (Fig.~\ref{exp1_3}).
 The participants were instructed to touch the designated area with their fingers.
-As shown in Fig.~\ref{exp1}, if the touch occurred within the black-striped area of the grid image, the phone vibrated; if any other area is touched, there was no vibration.
-The order of image presentation in each experiment followed a pseudo-random sequence, with the 10 grating images appearing once and only once across the 20 trials.
-For the remaining 10 trials, participants were shown fully black-filled images.
+As shown in Fig.~\ref{exp1}, if the touch occurred within the black-striped area of the grid image, the phone vibrated; if any other area was touched, there was no vibration.
+The order of image presentation in each experiment followed a pseudorandom sequence, with the 10 grating images appearing once and only once across the 20 trials.
+For the remaining 10 trials, the participants were shown fully black-filled images.

-Participants were tasked with determining whether the presented image contained a grating pattern.
-During each trial, data were recorded regarding the displayed image, whether the participants made contact, the number of consecutive touches, the total duration of touch, the participant’s judgment, and the 3D touch trajectory in relation to time and x-y coordinates.
-The test follows the process of `touch, record data, judge, record data, save data, and switch to the next image' to ensure the reliability of experimental data collection.
-The experiment was conducted under identical conditions for both sighted and visually impaired participants.
+The participants were tasked with determining whether the presented image contained a grating pattern.
+During each trial, data were recorded regarding the displayed image, whether the participants made contact, the number of consecutive touches, the total duration of touch, the participants’ judgment, and the three-dimensional (3D) touch trajectory in relation to time and x–y coordinates.
+The test follows the process of “touch, record data, judge, record data, save data, and switch to the next image” to ensure the reliability of experimental data collection.
+The experiment was conducted under identical conditions for the S and VI participants.